ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

 - [KQP](../../concepts/glossary.md#kqp): stores intermediate query results.
 - Allocator Caches: keeps memory blocks which have been released but not yet returned to the operating system.

-Memory limits can be configured to control the overall memory usage, ensuring the database operates efficiently within the available resources.
+Memory limits can be configured to control overall memory usage, ensuring the database operates efficiently within the available resources.

 ### Hard memory limit {#hard-memory-limit}

 The hard memory limit specifies the total amount of available memory.

 By default, the hard memory limit is set to the {{ ydb-short-name }} node process's [cgroups](https://en.wikipedia.org/wiki/Cgroups) memory limit.

 In environments without a cgroups memory limit, the default hard memory limit is equal to the host's total available memory.
 This allows the database to utilize all available resources in unrestricted environments, though it may lead to resource contention with other processes running on the same host.